 I used socks for the hands and feet, the mittens I purchased just didn’t stay on her hands, they were cute but not practical.

-NEWBORN BABY BATHING CHECKLIST
+BABY BATHING CHECKLIST

 Washcloths and towels